- Books, Literature, and Writing»

 What to Do?

 - Get as Many Positive, Warm Book Reviews as You Can.
 Even though it might be difficult, get as many warm, fuzzy book reviews from friends and fans as you can, especially in the pre-launch and early book launch period.
 But don't stop then!
 Encourage reviews throughout the book's lifespan.
-Click here for more low cost and free book marketing ideas.

 - Don't Panic over Bad Reviews.
 Everyone, even the most successful of authors and artists, gets bad reviews from time to time.
 Again, if you're in a public profession, be prepared for this to happen.
 It's inevitable.